Lantau Peak: Climate

 Lantau Peak is located in central Lantau Island, with an elevation of 934 meters above sea level (23 metres shorter than Tai Mo Shan, Hong Kong's highest peak).
-Under the Köppen climate classification, Lantau Peak features a subtropical highland climate.
+Under the Köppen climate classification, Lantau Peak features a subtropical highland climate (Köppen: Cwb).
 Due to its elevation, strong winds and fog occur throughout the year.
-Winter is cold with temperatures often dipping below 0 °C; summer is warm with temperatures reaching tops of 18-22 °C; spring is cool and humid; autumn is cool and dry.
+Winter is cold with temperatures often dipping below 0 °C; summer is warm with temperatures reaching tops of 18-22 °C; spring is cool and humid and autumn cool and dry.
 Because there is no weather station at the top of Lantau Peak (934m), the Ngong Ping Weather Station of the Hong Kong Observatory (593m) can be used as reference for the temperature at the summit.